The next New Markets Tax Credit Application for fiscal year ended June 30, 2022 will be due July 15, 2021.

 The New Markets Development Program Tax Credit was created to encourage taxpayer investment in low-income communities via a nonrefundable credit against the taxes imposed by KRS141.020, 141.040, 141.0401, 136.320, 136.330, 136.340, 136.350, 136.370, 136.390, or 304.3-270.
 The qualified community development entity must first submit an application to the DOR and once approved, the qualified community development entity may issue a long-term debt security or receive an equity investment that will result in eligible credit.
-The person or entity actually making the loan or making the equity investment will be able to claim a credit, subject to a five million ($5,000,000) credit cap each fiscal year, by completing Form 8874(K)-A.
+The person or entity actually making the loan or making the equity investment will be able to claim a credit, subject to a ten million ($10,000,000) credit cap each fiscal year, by completing Form 8874(K)-A.

 The total credit computation is thirty nine percent (39%) of the purchase price or loan amount of the qualified equity investment, broken down as follows for each of the next seven years beginning with the date on which the equity investment is initially made:

 - Zero percent (0%) of the purchase price or loan amount may be taken in the first two years including the year in which the investment is initially made;

 - Seven percent (7%) of the purchase price or loan amount may be taken in the third year including the year in which the investment is initially made;